Breast cancer is the most common cancer among people born of the female sex. It impacts more than

 “I meet people on a daily basis who share stories of women close to them whose lives could have been saved had they had access to the education and resources Bright Pink provides,” said Katie Thiede, CEO of Bright Pink.
 “Since our founding, we’ve empowered nearly one million women to be proactive advocates for their breast and ovarian health — and we are so proud of that impact.”

 Bright Pink created a risk assessment tool called Assess Your Risk.
-The 5-minute quiz asks 19 questions about family health, personal health history, and lifestyle factors before providing a personalized baseline risk for breast and ovarian cancer.
+The 5-minute quiz asks about family health, personal health history, and lifestyle factors before providing a personalized baseline risk for breast and ovarian cancer.

 Jen Thomas is a journalist and media strategist based in San Francisco.
 When she’s not dreaming of new places to visit and photograph, she can be found around the Bay Area struggling to wrangle her blind Jack Russell Terrier or looking lost because she insists on walking everywhere.
 Jen is also a competitive Ultimate Frisbee player, a decent rock climber, a lapsed runner, and an aspiring aerial performer.